mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 ## Recommendations
 We would recommend doing the following:
-* Nextflow automation of MBBU/16S-Accreditation DADA2 pipeline
+* Nextflow automation of Yosef's pipeline
-* Adding picrust to MBBU/16S-Accreditation DADA2 pipeline for functional analysis
+* Adding picrust to Yosef's pipeline for functional analysis